 - Your personal valuation of your miles

-And a few awards in particular are excellent deals!
-Now’s a good time to consider boosting your Delta miles balance with Delta credit card offers on cards like the Gold Delta SkyMiles® Credit Card from American Express, Platinum Delta SkyMiles® Credit Card from American Express, and Delta Reserve® Credit Card from American Express.
+And a few awards in particular are excellent deals.
+You could boost your Delta miles balance with Delta credit card offers on cards like the Gold Delta SkyMiles® Credit Card from American Express, Platinum Delta SkyMiles® Credit Card from American Express, and Delta Reserve® Credit Card from American Express.

 Let’s look at what you can do with Delta miles.